exo-archives/ks/server/tomcat/patch/src/main/tomcat/EXO-README.txt

     * [KS-3439] - RepositoryException when selecting a page in the search box
     * [KS-3443] - [Answer] Display message when edit category
     * [KS-3455] - [wiki] Advanced search does not work
-    * [KS-3534] - [Forum] Don't expand and show sub-groups when select role/group in Permission tab

 ** Feedback
     * [KS-2571] - Make sure all wiki formats have style